 This, if implemented, would practically amount to the creation of an Indian Police Service cadre for the border-guarding CAPFs.
 The same protocol can be adopted for other CAPFs.

 The present practice of “familiarization” and “orientation” serves no purpose and needs to be dispensed with.
 In its sixth report, the National Police Commission in Paragraph 44.5 says: “In this context, it would be relevant to note some of the criticisms that are advanced against a rigid career service like the IPS.
-It has been said that a preoccupation with a career-structure generalist neglects professionally qualified specialists.
+It has been said that a preoccupation with a career-structure generalist neglects professionally qualified specialist.
 In this background the IAS [Indian Administrative Service], IPS, and other Class 1 services appear to be elitist, amateurish, and lacking in professional knowledge and competence.”

 Read also: Efficiency of CAPFs suffering from ‘glass ceiling’ effect